-URDT Cervical Cancer Project Donates sh23m cervical cancer screening items and equipment to Kagadi Hospital.
+URDT Tell See and Treat Cervical Cancer Project Donates sh23m cervical cancer screening items and equipment to Kagadi Hospital.

 URDT is implementing a project titled “Enjoying Life, Saving Women from Cervical Cancer”, in partnership with Female Cancer Foundation (FCF), Uganda Cancer Institute (UCI), African Rural University (ARU), Kagadi District Local Government, Kagadi Hospital and other stakeholders.